 Doing a thru-hike is pretty expensive if you will want to keep your apartment, and still have bills to pay while you’re away, and of cause having a full time job and having to take months off can be a bit of a problem, but so far I have managed so one problem at a time 🙂

-Making these plans helps a little bit on my restlessness and living in a country without any really exciting places to hike it a hard itch to scratch while I wait for the next hike.
+Making these plans helps a little bit on my restlessness and living in a country without any really exciting places to hike (imo) it is a hard itch to scratch while I wait for my next hike.

 The CDT is a United States National Scenic Trail running 3,100 miles (5,000 km) between Mexico and Canada.
 It follows the Continental Divide of the Americas along the Rocky Mountains and traverses five U.S. states — Montana, Idaho, Wyoming, Colorado, and New Mexico.

 April 16, 2022 is the date!
 It is finally happening, still saving up!
 But projections look good 🙂